 There are two types of surrender values associated with LIC policies:

 Guaranteed Surrender Value (GSV): The GSV is the minimum amount that LIC is legally obligated to pay you if you choose to surrender your policy.
 It is calculated based on your paid premiums and the policy's duration.
 Typically, GSV becomes applicable after you have paid premiums for at least two or three years, depending on the policy terms.

 Special Surrender Value (SSV): The SSV is a more flexible and dynamic value that LIC offers as the surrender value.
 It takes into account the policy's duration, the sum assured, and any bonuses attached to the policy.
 SSV tends to be higher than GSV, especially if the policy has been in force for longer and accrued bonuses.

 The surrender value you receive will be either the GSV or the SSV, whichever is higher.
 In most cases, the SSV is applicable after a certain number of policy years and is typically higher than the GSV.
 You can also check the surrender value of LIC policies before proceeding and make an informed decision.

 Guaranteed Surrender Value is equal to - (total premium paid multiplied by the guaranteed surrender value factor) plus (bonus multiplied by surrender value factor for bonus).

 Special Surrender Value is equal to - (Original sum assured multiplied by (number of premiums paid / number of premium payable) + total bonus received) * surrender value factor

-You will find all the above information in the brochure or the policy document.
+All the above information is in the brochure or policy document.
 All you have to do is place the numbers in these formulae.